zack-overflow/Sudoku-Solver/documentation/DESIGN.md

 * `readBoard`, which reads in a Sudoku file stored in the specified format and generates a data structure to hold it
 * `Fuzzytesting`, which creates random numbers to fill a board and check for memory leaks

-We also anticipate using a custom `sudokuCell` structure to store key information about a particular cell in the Sudoku board

 ### Creator
 We anticipate the following modules for our creator:
 * `main`, which parses command-line arguments and intializes/calls the other modules